-In addition to Advanced Workload License Charges (AWLC), Advanced Entry Workload License Charges (AEWLC), Workload License Charges (WLC), Entry Workload License Charges (EWLC), Midrange Workload License Charges (MWLC), System z New Application License Charges (zNALC), zSeries Entry License Charges (zELC), and Parallel Sysplex License Charges (PSLC), IBM offers a number of other special-purpose monthly license charge pricing metrics and offerings for the mainframe platform.
+In addition to Advanced Workload License Charges (AWLC), Advanced Entry Workload License Charges (AEWLC), Country Multiplex License Charges (CMLC), Workload License Charges (WLC), Entry Workload License Charges (EWLC), Midrange Workload License Charges (MWLC), z Systems New Application License Charges (zNALC), zSeries Entry License Charges (zELC), and Parallel Sysplex License Charges (PSLC), IBM offers a number of other special-purpose monthly license charge pricing metrics and offerings for the mainframe platform.
 This page is dedicated to providing additional information on these offerings.

 S/390 Usage Pricing

 IBM S/390 Usage Pricing, also known as Usage License Charges (ULC), offers an attractive pricing alternative on machines with either PSLC or GOLC.
 ULC provides a mechanism to deploy low-utilization software products across an enterprise, with excellent price/performance.
 For a product with ULC, software charges are based upon the utilization of that product.
 ULC price points are available for DB2, CICS, IMS and WebSphere MQ.

 For more information on S/390 Usage Pricing (ULC), please read the announcement letter (PDF, 38KB).